AnonymerNiklasistanonym/IliasBuddyDesktop/docs/docs/other-git-hooks.md

 fi
 ```

+!!! bug
+    This example is not working on Windows computers because `read` can't be found.
+    A port of the GNU utility `read` for Windows is needed (I couldn't find any port myself).

 !!! hint
     This example is used by the maintainer of this repository to automatically update the documentation.
     Do not forget that you need to `git push` the initial commit.